tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  The Handshake Hash

-The handshake hash is defined as the hash of all handshake messages sent or received, starting at ClientHello up to the present time, with the exception of the client's 0-RTT authentication messages (Certificate, CertificateVerify, and Finished) including the type and
+The handshake hash ("handshake_hash") is defined as the hash (using the Hash algorithm for the handshake) of all handshake messages sent or received, starting at ClientHello up to the present time, with the exception of the client's 0-RTT authentication messages (Certificate, CertificateVerify, and Finished) including the type and